ericnana/appium_classifier_ai_python/README.md

 From where do I start appium?
 Under ~/.npm-global/lib/node_modules  by entering in the command line ppium

-test-ai-classifier  is awell installed under ~/.npm-global/lib/node_modules
+test-ai-classifier  is as well installed under ~/.npm-global/lib/node_modules

 I run my python script from ~/Public/appium_classifier_ai   doing ./aiclassifier.py